Parabeac/parabeac_core/README.md

 ### Light / Dark Color Themes

 - If parabeac_core detects colors formatted in the Material Design 2 or Material Design 3 specifications, it will export a file under `lib/theme/<your_package_name>_theme.g.dart`.

+To learn more about Material Design, check oout our [documentation on Themes](https://bit.ly/3ZFB6Ix).

-This file will contain all global TextStyles of the design in the following format:
+<details><summary>This file will contain Themes and ColorSchemes in the following format:</summary>

-<details><summary> ThemeData sample</summary>

 ```dart
 import 'package:flutter/material.dart';import 'package:themedemo/theme/themedemo_text_styles.g.dart';